bartaldavid/alcohol/src/alcohol_review.md

 Overall this is really nice stuff, especially for one of the first TypeScript projects, and one of the first React projects!
 GOOO MAN B)

-It is a good idea to use Prettier and ESLint with VSCode, so your code will be universally formatted, and follows best practices in all places.
+s a good idea to use Prettier and ESLint with VSCode, so your code will be universally formatted, and follows best practices in all places.
+It i
 Read about installation here:
 https://prettier.io/docs/en/install.html
 https://github.com/prettier/eslint-config-prettier#installation